FAQS

 Our fees can be found on the pricing page by clicking here.

 Nonprofit status is a state law concept.
 Nonprofit status may make an organization eligible for certain benefits, such as state sales and property tax exemptions.
-Organizing as a nonprofit organization at the state level does not automatically grant the organization exemption from federal income tax.
-To qualify as exempt from federal income tax, an organization must meet requirements set forth in the Internal Revenue Code.
+Organizing as a nonprofit organization at the state level does not automatically exempt the organization from federal income tax.
+To qualify as exempt from federal income tax, an organization must meet the Internal Revenue Code requirements.

-Once you are approved for tax exempt status, you must file an annual 990 with the IRS in order to stay in good standing.
+Once approved for tax-exempt status, you must file an annual 990 with the IRS to stay in good standing.
 The deadline to file the 990 return is May 15th for December 31 fiscal year organizations.

-On the 990n filing it asks if the organization’s revenue is normally below $50,000.
-How do you define normally?.
+The 990n filing asks if the organization’s revenue is normally below $50,000.
+How do you define “normally”?

-Gross receipts are considered to be normally $50,000 or less if the organization:
+Gross receipts are considered to be usually $50,000 or less if the organization:

-• Has been in existence for 1 year or less and received, or donors have pledged to give, $75,000 or less during its first taxable year;
+• Has been in existence for one year or less and received, or donors have pledged to give, $75,000 or less during its first taxable year;

 • Has been in existence between 1 and 3 years and averaged $60,000 or less in gross receipts during each of its first two tax years; and

-• Is at least 3 years old and averaged $50,000 or less in gross receipts for the immediately preceding 3 tax years (including the year for which calculations are being made).
+• It is at least three years old and averaged $50,000 or less in gross receipts for the immediately preceding three tax years (including the year for which calculations are made).